 Women, as per usual, can’t win.
 An interest in clothes is often seen as shallow, while abandoning fashion in favour of a work uniform might be seen as a sort of copping out, a denial of self-expression.
 When Kahl adopted her uniform, she was asked if she had joined some sort of sect.

 In fact, there’s a freedom in a uniform.
 Donna Karan championed this sort of thing with her Seven Easy Pieces capsule wardrobe in the eighties.
 Now we have Eileen Fisher’s eight-piece The System, and apps like Cladwell, which helps whittle your wardrobe down to thirty pieces.
-Danish blogger Elin Kling, whose line Toteme is the ultimate celebration of the paired back, Swedish aesthetic, says, “I have always been very strategic when dressing.
+Swedish blogger Elin Kling, whose line Toteme is the ultimate celebration of the paired back, Swedish aesthetic, says, “I have always been very strategic when dressing.
 I love the idea of creating a uniform.”

 Adopting a uniform is about knowing what works for you.
 “Black is my uniform,” says designer Jennifer O’Dwyer of leather label J.O.D. who mixes her own pieces with vintage cashmere from A Store is Born.
 “If I’m shopping online, it makes it easier; I just filter for black.
 I always buy in bulk, especially trousers; if you find the holy grail of jeans or trousers, brilliant, buy three pairs.”